The Boundaries of Force

 A principle this clean earns its keep only against hard cases.
 I ran twenty-five — blackmail, taxation, quarantine, hostage-taking, sanctions, shadow bans, AI shutdown, and the rest — each analyzed for its mechanism, its verdict under the three-way test, and the pressure point where it strains the principle.
 Eight are instructive enough to work through here.

 Blackmail with true information.
 Mechanism: threat of reputational harm via disclosure.
 Verdict: illegitimate — no consent, not defensive, not compensatory.
-Pressure point: every component act is lawful.
-Telling the truth is legal; asking for money is legal; the conjunction is coercion.
-This case forces the threat/offer distinction into the open: what makes it a threat is that refusal leaves the target worse off than the status quo.
-An offer expands the choice landscape; a threat poisons it.
+Pressure point: every component act may be lawful.
+Telling the truth may be legal; asking for money may be legal; the conjunction is coercion.
+This case forces the threat/offer distinction into the open: what makes it a threat is the deliberate leverage of a setback against an appropriate legitimate baseline, not a comparison with the instant before the demand.

 Government taxation.
 Mechanism: threat of penalty for nonpayment.
 Verdict: dubious — justifiable only to the extent it is narrowly defensive or compensatory.
 Pressure point: the pre-consent story states rely on is undermined by territorial monopoly.
 “You consented by remaining” is weak when every alternative territory runs the same scheme and exit costs are ruinous.
 Taxation is the case where consent quality, not the coercion itself, carries the whole argument — and it usually cannot.